roosta/yank/README.md

 $ lein content
 ```

-This will build everything, and give you a REPL connected to the options
+This will build everything, and give you a REPL connected to the background
 namespace.
 Open up Firefox and goto `about:debugging` -\> Load Temporary
 Add-on -\> browse to: `[project-root]/resources/dev/manifest.json`